Boston – South Station, MA (BOS)

 For the next several decades, South Station was the busiest terminal in the country, serving nearly 40 million passengers a year.
 The train shed was demolished and rebuilt in 1930 in a $2.5 million renovation.
 Over the years, open tracks were walled in from the street and terrazzo floors were added in modernizing the station.
 Other additions included a new restaurant, ticket office, movie theater and parking garage.

 A group of concerned citizens, outraged at the pending loss of this landmark, succeeded in listing South Station on the National Register of Historic Places in 1975.
-Demolition was halted while the headhouse and a portion of the waiting room remained intact.
+Demolition was halted while the headhouse and a portion of the waiting room still remained intact.
 BRA sold South Station to the Massachusetts Bay Transportation Authority (MBTA) in 1978 for $6.1 million, and by 1984, MBTA had begun to restore the station, at a cost of $195 million.
 Funding was provided by a combination of monies from the MBTA, Amtrak, Federal Railroad Administration, Urban Mass Transit Authority, Equity Office Properties and private development corporations.

 The rehabilitation, completed in 1989, included rebuilding part of the headhouse, reconstruction of 11 station tracks with high level platforms, and the construction of a new bus terminal and parking garage over the tracks.